-It’s known by several names — beach therapy, wilderness therapy, adventure-based therapy and others — and it has a real, scientific foundation that may explain its effectiveness.
+It’s known by several names — beach therapy, wilderness therapy, adventure-based therapy, mental health outdoor therapy and others — and it has a real, scientific foundation that may explain its effectiveness.
 So, what is outdoor therapy and why is it gaining popularity for its application in mental health treatment?

 Outdoor therapy has a broad definition.
 Anything that moves away from the conventional office setting of one-on-one mental health counseling and takes it into natural surroundings can be considered outdoor therapy.

 As we learn more and more about how to treat mental health disorders like depression, anxiety and PTSD, we’re developing proven, evidence-based methods of treating it.
 Most of the treatment best practices involve one-on-one psychotherapy, or “talk therapy,” where experienced counselors get a chance to guide patients through their own thoughts and decision-making processes in order to help them change their ways of thinking.
 There’s also the onset of new, more effective drugs that have been successful in helping people recover from depression, bipolar disorder and a range of other conditions.

 Why is this important?
 Because as we’re learning more about what conditions and cases do respond to conventional therapies, we’re also learning that there are patients who won’t be helped by these approaches to treatment.
 For example, certain people don’t respond to medication or counseling for depression as well as others.
 This has become known as treatment-resistant depression, and it’s thought that emerging, outside-the-box (or maybe, outside-the-office) therapies may be what these cases need to find success.

 There are many different types of mental health outdoor therapy options, including but not limited to:

 - Beach therapy: Nature therapy that takes place on or near the water

 - Wilderness therapy: Outdoor therapy that involves a more primitive, survival-type model